-French Conversation (daytime)
+French Conversation (lunchtime)

-Join our friendly and informal lunchtime conversation class to improve your skills in spoken French.
+Join our friendly and informal lunchtime conversation class to improve your skills in spoken French

 At a Glance